 ROCO played its inaugural concert on November 5, 2005, at The Church of St. John the Divine.
-From the beginning, ROCO received critical acclaim and developed a loyal audience of classical music fans, parents seeking family entertainment and enrichment, and musicians who share Alecia’s vision.
-ROCO was the first to bring to Houston an orchestral experience that simultaneously entertains, educates, and fosters relationships between orchestra and audience.
-This unique approach to classical music has led critics to call ROCO “a well-rounded, vivacious approach to music,” and “a trailblazer in the orchestral world.”
+From the beginning, ROCO received critical acclaim and developed a loyal audience of classical music fans, parents seeking family entertainment and enrichment and musicians who shared Alecia’s vision.
+ROCO was the first to bring to an orchestral experience to Houston that simultaneously entertains, educates and fosters relationships between orchestra and audience.
+This unique approach to classical music has led critics to call ROCO “a well-rounded, vivacious approach to music,” and “a trailblazer in the orchestral world”.

 ROCO plays classical music that delights audiences and challenges musicians, including popular and lesser-known pieces.
-ROCO often introduces new pieces, many of which are composed specifically to showcase the talents of ROCO musicians.
+ROCO often introduces world premieres, many of which are composed specifically to showcase the talents of ROCO musicians.

 ROCO brings together forty all-star musicians from throughout the U.S. and Canada, each an acclaimed artist and soloist, in a collaborative and inspiring environment.
 ROCO does not have a permanent conductor, but instead, engages distinguished guest conductors and famous composers throughout the year.
 The overall effect is “musical joie de vivre” made possible by the combination of virtuosic artists and great personal chemistry.